all2066/hiperblog/README.md

 # Git, Github and Readme Format
 ### Introduction
-This project was to learn and practice Git and Github commands.
+This project was made as result of a practice of Git and Github commands.
 And also learn about the content of a Readme.md file.

-README.md. file in a new project, make sure always includes the following elements:
+README.md. file in a project must be include the following elements:
 •	Titles and internal titles
 •	Introduction - the project's aim
 •	Technologies